praktwerk/vue-bar-graph/README.md

 #### X-axis labels:
 X-axis labels, by default will be from 1 - length-of-data.
-But you can automatically use Months by using the prop `:use-month-labels="true"`.
+But you can automatically use custom labels by using the prop `:use-custom-labels="true"`.
 Or you can provide the data as an array of objects, each with a `value` and `label` like so:
 ```
 :points=[{label: 'N', value: 41.1}, {label: 'NW', value: 1}, {label: 'W', value: 15}]